Thinkwise/docs/docs/kb/exchange.md

 - MaxSyncedRecurrences
   - Maximum number of recurrences to sync for recurring appointments.
 When 0 or empty, only the master-appointment is synced.
 - ImpersonationUser
-  - The username of the impersonation user, e.g. serviceaccount@domain.com
+  - The username of the impersonation user, e.g., serviceaccount@domain.com
 - ImpersonationPassword
   - The password of the impersonation user
 - IgnoreSSL